jillesca/ncpeek/README.md

 # ncpeek

-`ncpeek` (short for `netconf peek`) is a netconf client that retrieves data using netconf, it uses the `ncclient` library.
+`ncpeek` (short for `netconf peek`) is a netconf client that retrieves data using the `ncclient` library.

-By default it will parse the rpc-reply into json removing any namespaces.[^1] It will add some add some additional data as such as `ip`, `device` and `field`.
+It parses the rpc-reply into json format by default, removing any namespaces.[^1] Additional data as such as `ip`, `device` and `field` are also included in the output.

-For example, using the following xml filter below
+Here's an example on how `ncpeek` works, using the following xml filter:

 ```xml
 <filter>